xwp/vip-site-template/readme.md

 The deployment process always starts from the same clean state, which enables reproducible builds across different environments, such as local development machines and continuous integration services.

-Deployments to the VIP upstream repository are handled automatically by the [Travis CI build process](https://travis-ci.com/xwp/vip-site-template) or [GitHub Actions workflow](.github/workflows) after a feature branch is merged into `master` for production or `develop` for staging.
+Deployments to the VIP upstream repository are handled automatically by the [GitHub Actions workflow](.github/workflows) after a feature branch is merged into `master` for production or `develop` for staging.

 The CI process checks the code against the [VIP coding standards](https://github.com/Automattic/VIP-Coding-Standards), builds the release bundle and pushes the changes to the `master-built` branch for production or `develop-built` for staging deployment.

-	┌──────────┐   ┌───────────────────────────┐   ┌────────────────┐
+	┌──────────┐   ┌──────────────────┐   ┌────────────────┐
-	│  master  ├──►│  Travis / GitHub Actions  ├──►│  master-built  │
+	│  master  ├──►│  GitHub Actions  ├──►│  master-built  │
-	└──────────┘   └───────────────────────────┘   └────────────────┘
+	└──────────┘   └──────────────────┘   └────────────────┘

 Internally it runs the `local/scripts/deploy.sh` script, which does a clean checkout of the deploy source branch to `local/deploy/src`, runs the build process and copies the project files with the release artifacts to `deploy/dist` using `rsync`.
 It then commits the changes to the matching `*-built` branch which is then imported by the VIP Go servers.

 ### NewRelic Deploy Markers

-The repository includes support for publishing [NewRelic deployment markers](https://docs.newrelic.com/docs/apm/new-relic-apm/maintenance/record-deployments) after each deploy, if the [`NEW_RELIC_API_KEY` key](https://docs.newrelic.com/docs/apis/intro-apis/new-relic-api-keys/) is configured in the Travis CI or GitHub Actions environment.
+The repository includes support for publishing [NewRelic deployment markers](https://docs.newrelic.com/docs/apm/new-relic-apm/maintenance/record-deployments) after each deploy, if the [`NEW_RELIC_API_KEY` key](https://docs.newrelic.com/docs/apis/intro-apis/new-relic-api-keys/) is configured in the GitHub Actions environment.
 Note that we're not using the official [NewRelic deployment marker GitHub action](https://github.com/newrelic/deployment-marker-action) because it is harder to configure for multiple App GUIDs.

 	npm run newrelic-mark-deploy -- --search "*-production" --api_key "${{ secrets.NEW_RELIC_API_KEY }}" --commit "${{ github.sha }}" --user "${{ github.actor }}" --description "$(git log -1 --pretty=%B)"